athiraasurendran/Data-Science/Statistics2.md

 When the sample does not represent the population correctly.

 #### Types of sampling

+Sampling is the process of selecting a small group (sample) from a large population to study and make conclusions.

+1. Random Sampling

+Every member of the population has an equal chance of being chosen.

+Example: Picking names from a hat.

+2. Systematic Sampling

+Select every kth member from a list after a random start.

+Example: Choosing every 10th person from a queue.

+3. Stratified Sampling

+Population is divided into groups (strata) based on characteristics (like age, gender, income), and samples are taken from each group.

+Example: If a class has 60 girls and 40 boys, we take 6 girls and 4 boys to keep proportion.

+4. Cluster Sampling

+Population is divided into clusters (groups), and entire clusters are randomly selected.

+Example: Randomly selecting 3 schools in a city and surveying all students in those schools.

+5. Convenience Sampling

+Selecting people who are easiest to reach.

+Example: Asking your friends for a survey because they are nearby.

+6. Quota Sampling

+Similar to stratified sampling, but instead of random selection, the researcher chooses until a quota is filled.

+Example: Surveying 50 men and 50 women by picking whoever is available.

 ### Sampling Distribution
 - Probability distribution
 - Area under the curve